Vancouver police identify 6 known gangsters considered risks to the general public | CBC News

 Palmer said he expects other police agencies to follow Vancouver's lead and release more names and photos of gang members in their jurisdictions.

-He said the VPD is deploying a suite of overt and covert operations in an attempt to tamp down the violence and said they would be seizing gang members cars, homes, and other valuables gained through crime.
+He said the VPD is deploying a suite of overt and covert operations in an attempt to tamp down the violence and that officers would be seizing gang members' cars, homes and other valuables gained through crime.

-A new department task force recently formed to react quickly to gang activity stopped a retaliation shooting last week, according to VPD Supt.
+A new department task force that was recently formed to react quickly to gang activity stopped a retaliation shooting last week, according to Vancouver police Supt.
 Lisa Byrne.

 Two men were arrested in a stolen car loaded with gas canisters.
 One of the individuals was a youth, the other had a loaded firearm.

-Deputy Chief Howard Chow said citizens should report any suspicious cars they notice.
+Deputy Chief Howard Chow said citizens should report any suspicious cars they notice to police.

 "We know gang members park stolen cars in neighbourhoods in advance of targeted hits that they later use as getaway vehicles that we find later burned," he said.